SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find out more about the three-day tour

-Day two will include a hike and lunch among the Giant Sequoias before heading up and over Tioga Pass to see Tenaya Lake and Tuolumne Meadows.
+Day Two will include a hike and lunch among the Giant Sequoias before heading up and over Tioga Pass to see Tenaya Lake and Tuolumne Meadows.
+You will spend the night in Mammoth Lakes.

-Day four starts with exploring the lake on a kayak, paddleboard, or the shoreline by bike.
+Day Four starts with exploring the lake on a kayak, paddleboard, or the shoreline by bike.
 You can also enjoy one of several other activities, including hiking, a gondola ride, or some gambling at a local casino.

 You'll spend the entire day in South Lake Tahoe and will return to your hotel in San Francisco around 9 pm.